 ‘Where’s Rufus?’
-Search is on for a special teddy bear lost during airport shooting
+Search is on for a special Teddy bear lost during airport shooting

 Like Lariviere, Serrano was sitting at the terminal Friday, ready to board a flight Atlanta, when the shooting occurred.

-When he ran for cover, \he left behind his carry-on luggage, a navy rolling bad.
+When he ran for cover, he left behind his carry-on luggage, a navy rolling bag.
 In it were his travel documents.
 He’s since been able to get a temporary travel ID from the Spanish consulate, but his bag remained lost.

 Until Monday afternoon.
 He walked out of the terminal, rolling bag behind him and sat down at a nearby bench.